hyungccho/backbone_material/w7d2/backbone-model.md

 ## `get` and `set`
 Backbone Models have `get` and `set` methods that allow us to access the model's data which is stored in an `attributes` JSON object.
-Like ActiveRecord models, all the essential data for a Backbone model is stored in an insternal object called `attributes`.
+Like ActiveRecord models, all the essential data for a Backbone model is stored in an internal object called `attributes`.
 Where ActiveRecord provides us getter and setter methods for each attribute that abstract away access to `attributes`, Backbone models provide access through `get` and `set`.